yopdog/test22/Liberland-constitution.md

 ### Article XXIV - Judiciary Structure and Proceedings
 * **§XXIV.1.** All trials in a court shall take place before a judge, a panal of judges, or a jury.
-* **§XXIV.2.** trials before a panal of judges shall begin with no more then eight judges.
+* **§XXIV.2.** trials before a panal of judges shall begin with no more then eight judges who shall give a verdict of “Guilty” or “Not guilty.
 * **§XXIV.3.** A trial shall proceed according to common courtroom Etiquette.
 * **§XXIV.4.** A trial before a jury shall begin with at least six and no more than fifteen members who shall give a verdict of “Guilty” or “Not guilty”.
   * **§XXIV.4(1)** The Jury shall be composed Citizens and Residence chosen at random.